You have at least $50,000 in eligible pre-tax retirement funds

 I have outstanding loans against my 401(k)

 Outstanding loans reduce your available balance.
-If your current 401(k) balance is 25,000 loan, your eligible funds are $55,000 (the vested amount minus the loan).
+If your current 401(k) balance is $80,000 but you have a $25,000 loan, your eligible funds are $55,000 (the vested amount minus the loan).
 Loan balances must typically be repaid or offset during the rollover.

 I'm not sure if my account allows in-service rollovers